 A hybrid of appointment-booking and meeting-scheduling software, ScheduleOnce is difficult to judge against software that falls strictly in either of the two categories.
 It’s safe to say that because ScheduleOnce is a reliable company (which has earned a glut of fantastic reviews by virtue of attentiveness to users), the software will only get more powerful and more flexible with time.
 Painless integrations with Google and Outlook are a major selling point.
-Currently well-suited to the needs of educators, consultants, organizers, and busy individuals, the software is quite affordable for the average user, although the loss of the free version makes ScheduleOnce a bit less attractive to individual users with modest scheduling needs.
+Currently well-suited to the needs of educators, consultants, organizers, and busy individuals, the software is quite affordable for the average user.
+With the free Solo version having returned, testing ScheduleOnce out is a low-risk endeavor.

 I imagine that any business that requires online meetings, particularly across time zones, would find ScheduleOnce uniquely useful.
 I highly recommend it to sales professionals and small businesses that are already hooked up to Google and want to integrate a scheduler into their website (but only if they are comfortable relying on third-party solutions for CRM and payments).
 Larger businesses may want to explore the Outlook connector as a way of unifying their internal meeting and appointment schedules.